OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-06.md

 ## 2 Corinthians 6:16

-Or what harmony exists between the temple of God and idols?
-For we are the temple of the living God; as God has declared:
+Or what agreement could be found between the temple of God and idols?
+We are the temple of the living God; as God has declared:

 > “I will dwell among them and walk among them;
 > And I will be their God, and they shall be My people.